Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 Jellied Conger Eel With Onion and Parsley Recipe

 This final recipe idea is similar to the one above but the green chilli is replaced by chopped parsley.
 The mix is again seasoned with black pepper before being added to the ramekins.

 Serving Suggestions for Jellied Conger Eel

-The platter which formed a part of this ramekin set was of practical use at this stage as well as ultimately providing attractive presentation.
-The ramekins were simply sat in place as they were filled before the dish was covered with a plastic food cover to let the setting liquid completely cool.
+The platter which formed a part of this ramekin set was of practical use at this stage as well as ultimately providing an attractive presentation.
+The ramekins simply sat in place as they were filled before the dish was covered with a plastic food cover to let the setting liquid completely cool.

 When the jellying eels were cool (an hour maximum) the serving platter was simply and carefully lifted to the fridge and sat on a shelf overnight.
 If desired, you could then simply take it to the lunch table the next day, provide a choice of accompaniments and let your family or guests help themselves.
 Alternatively, you may wish to try one or more of the serving suggestions included below.

 Jellied Conger Eel and Cockles With Vinegar and White Pepper